MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbServer/skype-for-business-hybrid-solutions/plan-your-phone-system-cloud-pbx-solution/remove-cccertificationauthorityfile.md

 ## <a name="input-types"></a>Tipi di input
 <a name="InputTypes"> </a>

-Nessuno.
-Il cmdlet Remove-CcCertificationAuthorityFile non accetta l'input da pipeline.
+Nessuna.
+Il cmdlet Remove-CcCertificationAuthorityFile non accetta input da pipeline.

 ## <a name="return-types"></a>Tipi restituiti
 <a name="ReturnTypes"> </a>

-Nessuno
+None

 ## <a name="see-also"></a>Vedere anche
 <a name="ReturnTypes"> </a>